 Dents are what we look for, slight indentations in the ground, places where railroad ties might have once laid on the ground.
-There are three of us – me, Gretchen and Chuck.
+There are three of us, Gretchen and Chuck and myself.
 We’ve turned back once after discovering snow on the road, and realized the truck we have will never make the steep grade to the work-site.
 We return to the ranger station, switch vehicles and start all over.
 By the time we reach the brushy bend in the road where we short cut to the work-site, it is mid-morning and we are not hopeful that we will find what we have come looking for.

 The area is ripe with early logging history.
 Cedar stumps scarred with springboard notches are everywhere, clear signs of logging with crosscut saws – long before chainsaws or logging trucks.
 I imagine loggers standing on long boards stuck into the stumps, just above the swell, chopping and sawing.
 The grades we often find are vague greenish things.
 They possess a rich layer of moss and can be easily confused with a natural bench.
 Here there are several benches rising above the river.
 The benches are flat ledges of land that are easier to navigate than the steep side slopes in between.
 Narrow game trails connect the benches, bounding straight up before traversing a distance along the river, then climbing to the next bench and eventually to the base of cliffs and jumbled fields of rock at the base of the mountain.
 Builders often used these natural benches to locate railroad grades or later the logging roads and sometimes when no natural bench lent itself to building they were forced to carve right into the mountain’s side.

 We walk through the forest of hemlocks and cedars and Douglas fir, past the cedar stumps and through stands of alder, all under a heavy layer of wet snow, white and elegant and starting to melt as the temperature creeps just above freezing.
 We walk until we find where the proposed trail location seems to cross a remnant of some sort of grade.